bro-academy/HTML-course-3/lesson-6.md

    Follow the step-by-step guide to [create a survey form](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form) on FreeCodeCamp.

 5. **Style a Select Element**
-   Style `Sort by <select>` element using the `Nice Select library`.
+   Style `Sort by <select>` element using the [Nice Select library](https://jqueryniceselect.hernansartorio.com/).
 You can complete this task in an editor or on CodePen.

 ##  Criteria Forms